Kian Kyars

 Core Scientific: the only verified 13D campaign

-The 13F tables tell you quarter-end snapshots.
-The Core Scientific 13D sequence tells you how SALP behaved between snapshots.
+The 13F tables show quarter-end snapshots.
+The Core Scientific 13D sequence shows how SALP traded between snapshots.

 The initial August 19, 2025 Schedule 13D says:

-That same filing is also where the structure becomes public in plain English: SALP is the adviser, SAF AI GP LP is the general partner, Situational Awareness LLC is the adviser’s GP, Situational Awareness Partners LP is the fund, Leopold Aschenbrenner is the managing partner/control person, and Carl Shulman is the co-portfolio manager.
+The same filing also lays out the control structure: SALP is the adviser, SAF AI GP LP is the general partner, Situational Awareness LLC is the adviser’s GP, Situational Awareness Partners LP is the fund, Leopold Aschenbrenner is the managing partner/control person, and Carl Shulman is the co-portfolio manager.

 The amended October 14, 2025 13D/A says the position had risen to: